UltimateHackingKeyboard/firmware/doc-dev/user-guide.md

 Configuration of the keyboard can be modified globally or per-keymap by using [macro events](reference-manual.md).
 For instance, macro named `$onInit` is executed on power-cycling and on config reload.
 E.g., it may look like this:

 ```
-# enable extended commands in case you are using stock firmware.
-set macroEngine.extendedCommands 1

 # accel driver
 set module.trackball.baseSpeed 0.5
 set module.trackball.speed 1.0